-- projects.
-The letter signposted the Regulatory Reform Order (2002) and encouraged the uptake of locally published RRO policies. - 2.6 The proposed 'Independent Living Assistance Policy' will result in a revised Locality plan for Broadland integrated into BCF arrangements.
+- 2.6 The proposed 'Independent Living Assistance Policy' will result in a revised Locality plan for South Norfolk integrated into BCF arrangements.
 The proposed discretionary grant and assistance schemes have been informally discussed with colleagues at Norfolk County Council who complimented the range and clarity of proposed assistance and encouraged its implementation and use as an example of good practice.
 As such, any new policy approved by Cabinet will update the Council's Locality Plan with immediate effect. - 2.7 The grant assistance and support packages suggested in this report and policy incorporate the five County wide IHAT objectives to reduce waiting times, improve the customer journey, improve the management of adaptations, reduce operating costs, and improve consistent delivery.